 $325 plus GST for 1 session, $600 for 2, $850 for 3 and $1000 for 4, + travel.

-David is one of Canada’s most sought-after author-presenters in schools and makes between 80 and 100 school visits per year.
+The highly entertaining David Poulson is one of Canada’s most sought-after author-presenters in schools and makes between 80 and 100 school visits per year.
 Because he has written picture books, middle reader and YA novels, David is comfortable and willing to present to virtually every grade (and adult audiences as well).
 He can do up to four presentations in the same school or area in a day and is especially excited to conduct workshops (grade four and up) and work with the school’s young and often amazingly talented young writers.

 David A. Poulsen has been a broadcaster, teacher, football coach, rodeo cowboy, stage and film actor and—most of all—writer.
 The author of twenty-four books from picture books to adult mystery/suspense will see his YA novel Numbers re-released by Dundurn (Toronto) in the fall of 2015.
 Numbers was awarded the Sakura Medal (voted by English speaking high school students in Japan as their favourite novel of the year) and has been added to the new English curriculum for Grade 10 in Saskatchewan.